TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-vc707/README.txt

 license, so the MIG and/or the SGMII must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG, SGMII and install the Xilinx unisim simulation library, do as follows:
+Xilinx MIG and SGMII interface will automatically be generated when Vivado is launched

+To simulate using XSIM and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

+  make soft
+  make vivado-launch

+To simulate using Modelsim/Aldec and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

   make map_xilinx_vhdl_lib
   make vsim (only required if Modelsim is used as simulator) make mig_series7 make sgmii_series7

-To simulate and run systest.c on the Leon design using the memory controller from Xilinx use the make targets:

-  make soft
-  make vsim-launch

-With the generic USE_MIG_INTERFACE_MODEL can the user select to use the real XILINX memory contoller + MICRON memory model or a simplified model.
-For speed select the simplified model by setting the generic USE_MIG_INTERFACE_MODEL to TRUE.

-Synthesis will ONLY work with Vivado 2012.04 installed or newer, and the XILINX variable properly set in the shell.
+Synthesis will ONLY work with Vivado 2013.02 installed or newer, and the XILINX variable properly set in the shell.
 To synthesize the design, do

   make vivado

-and then

-  make vivado-prog-fpga

-or use iMPACT programming tool:
+and then use iMPACT programming tool:

   make ise-prog-fpga

 to program the FPGA.

-The MIG can be disabled either by deselecting the MIG controller in 'xconfig' or manually editing the config.vhd file.
-When no MIG is present in the system normal GRLIB flow can be used and no extra compile steps are needed.
+The MIG and SGMII IP can be disabled either by deselecting the memory controller and Gaisler Ethernet interface in 'xconfig' or manually editing the config.vhd file.
+When no MIG and no SGMII block is present in the system normal GRLIB flow can be used and no extra compile steps are needed.
 Also when when no MIG is present it is possible to control and set the system frequency via xconfig.
-Note that the system frequency can be modified via Xilinx Coregen when the MIG is present.
+Note that the system frequency can be modified via Vivado when the MIG is present by modifying within specified limits for the MIG IP.

-Compiling and launching modelsim when no memory controller is present:
+Compiling and launching modelsim when no memory controller and no ethernet interface is present:

   make vsim
   make vsim-launch